fopasten/section-11/examples/reports/README.md

 - All examples use anonymized/placeholder data — replace with actual values from your JSON feed
 - Zone percentages round to nearest whole number (see rounding convention in POST_WORKOUT_TEMPLATE.md)
+- Data flows upward between reports: post-workout → weekly → block (see REPORT_HIERARCHY.md)
+- Section 11 flags surface at the weekly level and are summarized with resolution in block reports